awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.Endpoints.md

 ## Creating a Custom Endpoint<a name="aurora-custom-endpoint-creating"></a>

-### AWS Management Console<a name="aurora-create-endpoint.console"></a>
+### Console<a name="aurora-create-endpoint.console"></a>

  To create a custom endpoint with the AWS Management Console, go to the cluster detail page and choose the `Create custom endpoint` action in the **Endpoints** section\.
 Choose a name for the custom endpoint, unique for your user ID and region\.
-To pick a list of DB instances that remains the same even as the cluster expands, leave the checkbox **Attach future instances added to this cluster** unselected\.
-When you select that checkbox, the custom endpoint dynamically adds any new instances as you add them to the cluster\.
+To choose a list of DB instances that remains the same even as the cluster expands, keep the check box **Attach future instances added to this cluster** clear\.
+When you choose that check box, the custom endpoint dynamically adds any new instances as you add them to the cluster\.

 ![\[\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/AuroraCreateCustomEndpoint.png)